quantify-os/quantify-core/CONTRIBUTING.rst

         - Documentation should build.

 #.
 Ensure your merge request contains a clear description of the changes made and how it addresses the issue.
 If useful, add a screenshot to showcase your work to facilitate an easier review.
 There is a template that you can use when creating a new merge request that you can select in the GitLab interface.
 #.
 Make sure to keep selected the checkbox `Allow commits from members who can merge to the target branch`.
-This allows maintainers to `collaborate across forks <https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html>`_ for fine tunning and small fixes before the merge request is accepted.
+This allows maintainers to `collaborate across forks <https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html>`_ for fine-tuning and small fixes before the merge request is accepted.

 Congratulations!
 The maintainers will now review your work and suggest any necessary changes.
 If no changes are required, a maintainer will "approve" the merge request.